 [TABLE 1 HERE]

 Table 1 explores which task environment characteristics facilitate citizens’ internal efficacy and contrasts it with features that tend to have a more inhibiting effect.
 The first step is to follow Lupia (2016) in looking at how the political choice is framed.
-A first key distinction is whether the choice is binary or non-binary with the former creating generally a more doable political task.
+A key distinction is whether the choice is binary or non-binary with the former creating generally a more doable political task.
 For example, for the citizen ‘the typical referendum restricts each person to vote ‘Yes’ or ‘No’.
 So, even if the referendum is very technical, competence requires only that she know whether it is better or worse than the current law’ (Lupia, 2016, 46).
 Yet, the wording of the question asked (which is often widely debated or even contested by interest groups) and the options offered can alter the level of complexity of such binary task.
 On the other hand, if the choice involves making a variety of selections and preference rankings it is likely to be more challenging.
 For example, in most elections in Australia citizens are asked to rank the candidates on the ballot paper and those preferences often matter to the final outcome of the election, leading candidates to indicate to ‘their’ voters what would be their best options for ranking; parties often produce ‘how-to vote’ cards.
-Both referendums and voting are reframed by a complex environment and (in most cases) limited time and cognitive capacity for the citizens, but the structure of such tasks may facilitate the citizen’s confidence in making her or his political judgment.
+Both referendums and voting are framed by a complex environment and (in most cases) limited time and cognitive capacity for the citizens, but the structure of such tasks may facilitate the citizen’s confidence in making her or his political judgment.

 The second step involves exploring whether issue content matters.
-There are significant differences between being asked to decide over a bond or tax issue and being asked to decide over same sex marriage.
+There are significant differences between being asked to decide over a bond or tax issue and being asked to decide over, for example, same sex marriage.
 Some issues provide an easier task to the voter than others, which in turn is expected to have an impact on the citizens’ internal efficacy.
 Carmines and Stimson (1980) were among the first to distinguish between ‘easy’ and ‘hard’ issues.
-Easy issues are characterised by tending to be symbolic rather than technical, more about ends rather than the detail of means and issues that have be around in public debate for a period.
-Symbolic issues can be communicated more readily to the public while technical issues are harder to debate.
+Easy issues are characterised by tending to be symbolic or value-based rather than technical, more about ends rather than the detail of means.
+Symbolic or value issues can be communicated more readily to the public while technical issues are harder to debate.
 Issues that are about ends require a simpler focus on perceived goals rather than the inherently more complicated conversation about how to get there.
 Finally, issues are easier to deal with if they have been around for a while, been well-aired in public debate and people have already had a chance to develop a position on them.
 Elections, however, involve a wide range of issues in contrast to referendums that focus on one specific policy or issue.
 Policy priorities and how these matter to citizens can vary significantly from one individual to another; the assumption is that the voter would have to engage in sophisticated calculus to work out which candidate or party most effectively met their preferences.
 That is true of some issues, but not all especially those involving a strong symbolic or normative focus.
 Deciding on social or moral issues can present an easier task to voters and improve their internal efficacy (Biggers 2011).